aravindh28/aws-cp-creds/README.md

 4. Open `~/.aws/credentials` in TextEdit or vim
 5. Paste and save

-I got tired of manually editing the credentials file (or dealing with vim), so I automated it.
+I got tired of manually editing the credentials file (or dealing with vim), so this partially automates it.

 ## What This Does